Tag: uconn huskies

 Andy Baylock, 2016.

 Baylock has said that Nick Johnson was the best hitter he ever saw come through, but 2014 World Series MVP Madison Bumgarner was his favorite.
 “I love that kid,” Baylock once said of Baumgarner.
-“And he could hit, because he was always sneaking up in the batting cage asking for another 50 or 60 swings when nobody was looking.”
+“And he could hit, because he was always sneaking in the batting cage asking for another 50 or 60 swings when nobody was looking.”

-Andy Baylock knows dedication to baseball.
+Coach Baylock knows baseball better than most.
 His coaching philosophy has fostered the development of hundreds of great players on and off the field.
 “You have to be fun to be around,” Baylock has said about ballplayers.
-“Its one of my basic things.
+“It’s one of my basic things.
 Be good people, be dependable, be accountable, be responsible, be caring, be loyal, be self-disciplined, be respectful.”
-The GHTBL is grateful and honored to have Andy Baylock back in the league to help lead us to many more years of success.
+The GHTBL is grateful and honored to have Coach Baylock back in the league.